Meloon33/Music-File-Renaming-and-Text-to-Speech-TTS-Automation/README.md

 Note: The video showcases the setup with LM Studio for AI-generated announcements, but the project supports generic TTS if LM Studio is not used.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Streamline your music library management with this Python-based project!
-Automatically rename MP3 files using language detection powered by **LM Studio** and generate text-to-speech (TTS) announcements for tracks and time in **foobar2000 32-bit** via the **JScript Panel**.
-This tool is ideal for music enthusiasts and developers looking to automate music file organization and add audio announcements in foobar2000.

 ## Table of Contents
 - [Overview](#overview)